opsonusdh/Termux-STT/README.md

 - Install required Termux packages
 - Install Python dependencies
+- Ask microphone permission
 - Clone `whisper.cpp`
 - Build whisper.cpp binaries
-- Download the Tiny English Whisper model
+- Download the Whisper model of your choice

 The initial setup may take several minutes depending on your device performance and internet connection.